 This paternal wisdom has been a guiding light in his career decisions and ambitions.
 His father’s life was a vivid example of the alternative—a physically demanding job with long hours and little comfort.
 “Seeing my dad come home exhausted every day was a constant reminder of why I needed to aim higher,” Carlos says.

-The Career Transition
+The Career Transition as Systems Engineer

-Carlos’s path to becoming a Junior Systems Engineer was not all rainbows and unicorns; he found challenges, including a noticeable lack of diversity in the tech industry.
+Carlos’s path to becoming a Junior Systems Engineer was not all rainbows and unicorns.
+He found challenges, including a noticeable lack of diversity in the tech industry.
 “It’s disheartening not to see a single brown person in this field,” he notes.
 Despite these hurdles, Carlos remained steadfast.
 “I had to stay consistent with my learning and trust the process, especially since I was entering IT without a college degree,” he adds.

 One of the most significant challenges Carlos faced was self-doubt.
 There were moments when he questioned his abilities, but he pushed through these doubts by leaning on his father’s wisdom and the support of his community.